lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-7"></a>

 ## 7. The forest floor

 Because it receives little light, the forest floor is often almost bare of plants that depend for their existence on photosynthesis.
 The lower parts of trees and the debris of fallen trunks and branches, however, provide a home for fungi of various kinds.

-The generic term for mushrooms and fleshy fungi was POc &ast;taliŋa ([Ch 3, §4.7](chapter3.md#s-4-7)), formally identical to &ast;taliŋa 'ear' and presumably reflecting a perception that some fungi resemble the human ear.
-[Blust](../references.md#source-Blust2000) ([2000](../references.md#source-Blust2000)) points out that more detailed descriptions specify the referent of &ast;taliŋa reflexes as jelly fungus, which do not have the umbrella-like shape of a mush- room but 'sprout directly from the trunks of dead trees as a collection of folded tissues which may appear cup-like or ear-like'.
-Their names include reference to 'ear' in a number of cul- tures around the world.
+The generic term for mushrooms and fleshy fungi was POc &ast;taliŋa (Ch 3, §4.
+7), formally identical to &ast;taliŋa 'ear' and presumably reflecting a perception that some fungi resemble the human ear.
+[Blust](../references.md#source-Blust2000) ([2000](../references.md#source-Blust2000)) points out that more detailed descriptions specify the referent of &ast;taliŋa reflexes as jelly fungus, which do not have the umbrella-like shape of a mushroom but 'sprout directly from the trunks of dead trees as a collection of folded tissues which may appear cup-like or ear-like'.
+Their names include reference to 'ear' in a number of cultures around the world.
 In Austronesian languages, including some in Oceania, the name also specifies the ear's owner.
 Since they grow on tree bark, they are sometimes named 'tree ear'.
 Whether one should therefore reconstruct POc &ast;taliŋa qi kayu 'tree fungus' (lit. 'ear of tree' ) is a little debatable.
 This may well have been a POc locution, as Blust also notes its occurrence in non-Oceanic Austronesian languages, but it may also have been coined more than once in the history of Austronesian languages.
 Most of the terms below are from [Blust](../references.md#source-Blust2000) ([2000](../references.md#source-Blust2000)).

 ```
   Adm: Mondropolon  can-n-i kei    (cane-n 'her/his ear')
   SV:  Anejom       in-ticŋa-nyai 'mushroom (arboreal)' (cf. in-yai 'tree')
   Pn:  Maori        tariŋa rakau
 ```

 Some jelly fungi are named 'rat ear', apparently because of their shape:

 ```
   NCV: Paamese      raliŋe-n asu     'kind of fungus which grows on dry wood'
-Mic: Marshallese l:xilŋi-n kicrik 'toadstool, Auricularia amp/a, and other ear-like
+  Mic: Marshallese  l:xilŋi-n kicrik 'toadstool, Auricularia amp/a, and other ear-like Basidiomycetes (fungi)'
-Basidiomycetes (fungi)'
   Pn:  Rarotongan  tariŋa kiore      'fungus sp. which grows on decaying trees'
   Pn:  Tuamotuan   tariŋa kiore
   Pn:  Maori       taliŋa ʔimoa
 ```

 A number of Oceanic terms translate as 'ghost ear'.
 Blust suggests that this reflects their spiritual significance, associated with the hallucinogenic properties of some fungi and with their sudden appearance after a thunder storm-which also accounts for the 'thunder ear' terms below.
 The distribution of'ghost ear' terms perhaps justifies the reconstruction of POc &ast;taliŋa qi qanitu, literally 'ear of spirit of dead ', but the term for 'spirit of dead' varies across languages.